dotnet/docs-maui/docs/user-interface/controls/collectionview/populate-data.md

 For more information about data template selectors, see [Create a DataTemplateSelector](~/fundamentals/datatemplate.md#create-a-datatemplateselector).

 > [!IMPORTANT]
-> When using <xref:Microsoft.Maui.Controls.CollectionView>, never set the root element of your `DataTemplate` objects to a `ViewCell`.
+> When using <xref:Microsoft.Maui.Controls.CollectionView>, never set the root element of your `DataTemplate` objects to a <xref:Microsoft.Maui.Controls.ViewCell>.
 This will result in an exception being thrown because <xref:Microsoft.Maui.Controls.CollectionView> has no concept of cells.

 ## Context menus